supertokens/supertokens-core/README.md

 - ✅ Java has a very mature ecosystem.
 This implies that third party libraries have been battle tested.
 - ✅ Java's strong type system ensures fewer bugs and easier maintainability.
 This is especially important when many people are expected to work on the same project.
 - ✅ Our team is most comfortable with Java and hiring for great Java developers is relatively easy as well.
 - ✅ One of the biggest criticisms of Java is memory usage.
+We have three solutions to this:
-However, we have worked towards reducing memory consumption by carefully choosing our dependencies.
-For example, we directly use an embedded tomcat server instead of using a higher level web framework.
-We also plan on using [GraalVM](https://www.graalvm.org/) which can further reduce the memory footprint.
-In terms of load, the most frequent auth related operation is session verification - this happens within the backend SDK, without contacting the core.
+   - The most frequent auth related operation is session verification - this happens within the backend SDK (node, python, Go) without contacting the Java core.
 Therefore, a single instance of the core can handle several 10s of thousands of users fairly easily.
+   - We have carefully chosen our dependencies.
+For eg: we use an embedded tomcat server instead of a higher level web framework.
+   - We also plan on using [GraalVM](https://www.graalvm.org/) in the future and this can reduce memory usage down by 95%!
 - ✅ If you require any modifications to the auth APIs, those would need to be done on the backend SDK level (for example Node, Golang, Python..).
-So you never have to directly modify / work with with the Java code in this repo.
+So you’d rarely need to directly modify / work  with the Java code in this repo.

 ## 🔥 SuperTokens vs others
 Please find a detailed comparison chart [on our website](https://supertokens.io/pricing#comparison-chart)